Kumana National Park Bird Watching Safari Tour

 Indeed.
 Elephants are very common in the Kumana National Park.

-Do Kumana get as crowded as Yala?
+Does Kumana get as crowded as Yala?

-No way it's quieter and more peaceful.
+No, it is much quieter and more peaceful.

 Are there any hotels near Kumana?